 Karen Armstrong’s Safety Strategies has been training transport personnel for over 20 years, with outstanding results in assault prevention and improved customer service..

-Safety Strategies has provided training to over 8,000 NSW State Transit personnel and 3,000 private bus industry drivers since 1996.
+Safety Strategies has provided training to 10,000 frontline transport personnel since 1996.

 Refresher programs have been custom designed to address the specific needs of employees working in high risk environments and duties.

-Bus drivers deal with a wide range of people in their front line role of providing transport.
+Transport Officers and bus drivers deal with a wide range of people in their daily work.
 Their safety can be compromised by:

 - Aggressive passengers

 - Drug / alcohol affected passengers

 - Mentally unstable passengers